Hunan Provincial Museum

 Hunan Provincial Museum is located on No. 50, Dongfeng Lu, Changsha City, next to the Revolutionary Martyr's Park.
 It covers an area of 50,000 square meters (about 12.2 acres) with a construction area of 20,000 square meters (about 4.9 acres).
 First built in 1951, the museum was open to the public in July 1974.
 It has gathered together most curios unearthed in Hunan Province, unfolding the cultural development of Hunan Province throughout thousands of years.

-This museum has a collection of more than 110,000 objects, over 763 of which are top grade cultural relics.
+Hunan Provincial Museum has a collection of more than 180,000 objects, over 763 of which are top grade cultural relics.
 Most of these objects were discovered by archaeological excavation.
 What's more, the museum has gathered together nearly all the fine works unearthed in different parts of Hunan Province.
 According to the various textures, the cultural relics in Hunan Provincial Museum can be classified into the following kinds: bronze, silk paintings and books, lacquers, textiles, ceramics, paintings and calligraphy.
 These cultural relics include stone implements and pottery from the Neolithic Age, bronze wares of the Shang Dynasty (16th - 11th century BC) and Zhou Dynasty (11th - 221 BC), and celadon wares from the Eastern Han Dynasty (25 - 220) to the Sui Dynasty (581 - 618) and the Tang Dynasty (618 - 907).
 Some masterpieces by famous scholars like Wang Xizhi, a famous calligrapher from the Tang Dynasty, and Wang Fuzhi, a great philosopher of the late Ming Dynasty (1368 - 1644) and the early Qing Dynasty (1644 - 1911) are also on display.
-Cultural relics unearthed in Mawangdui Han Tombs are the highlights in the museum.
+Cultural relics unearthed in Mawangdui Han Tombs are the highlights in Hunan Provincial Museum.

-Closed on Monday and Chinese New Year's Eve
+Closed on Monday (except public holidays) and Chinese New Year's Eve.